 What makes GuardIAN Refuge Chamber Monitoring different from other software applications is that it does not need users to install equipment on the server.

-GuardIAN Refuge Chamber Monitoring has its own internal server, which allows it to self-host the local website.
+GuardIAN RCM has its own internal server, which allows it to self-host the local website.

 The printed circuit board (PCB) is specific to each chamber, houses the embedded server and some key input and output connections (I/Os).
 This collects data from each system within the chamber, interprets information and displays the results on the user-friendly interface.